-This CPS document and its related documentation are reviewed by Information Security & Compliance and approved by a member of the SwissSign AG management board.
+This CPS document and its related documentation are reviewed by Information Security & Compliance and approved by the CEO of SwissSign AG.

-Following the approval the CPS and its relevant documentation are published as stated in clause 2 and communicated to employees of SwissSign and external parties as relevant.
+Following the approval by the CEO of SwissSign AG, the CPS and its relevant documentation are published as stated in clause 2 and communicated to employees of SwissSign and external parties as relevant.